 The combination of greens and garlic is tantalizing.
 Braising the greens and garlic together and it becomes garlicky sweet goodness!
 It’s easy too and only takes 30 minutes.

-Garlicky Braised Chard - The combination of greens and garlic is tantalizing.
-Braising the greens and garlic together and it becomes garlicky sweet goodness!
+How to Braise Chard - The combination of greens and garlic is tantalizing.
+Braising the greens and garlic together makes the vegetables so delicious and savory.

 - 2 bunches Swiss Chard cleaned well, thinly sliced